 The principles of Newtonian mechanics including motion, energy, and force.
 Calculus with extensive use of vector analysis.
 Intended for science majors.
 The modeling-centered, inquiry-based workshop format — integrated laboratory and lecture — emphasizes experiment, data collection and analysis, problem solving, and cooperative learning in both small and large groups.
 Three two-hour sessions per week.
 Offered fall semester.

 Prerequisite: PHYS 211.

 Continuation of Newtonian mechanics, including working, 2-d motion, impulse-momentum, and circular motion.
 Also electrical and magnetic properties of matter, fields and forces, and DC circuits.
 Calculus with extensive use of vector analysis.
 Intended for science majors.
 The modeling-centered, inquiry-based workshop format — integrated laboratory and lecture — emphasizes experiment, data collection and analysis, problem solving, and cooperative learning in both small and large groups.
 Three two-hour sessions per week.
 Offered spring semester.

 Undergraduate students in the chiropractic field often major in biology, chemistry, or both.
-Chiropractic is considered a program, not a major.
-A bachelor's degree is not required prior to acceptance into chiropractic school.
+Chiropractic medicine is considered a program and is not a major.
+A bachelor’s degree is required prior to acceptance into chiropractic school.